eduCORE currently has MA research students funded under SETU Carlow’s President’s Fellowship Award.

 Students are also expected to undertake other structured modules in research methods and analysis and project management, in order to build their research skills.
 Students will receive credit for these modules.

-Receipt of the Fellowship will be conditional on successful registration with IT Carlow and QQI for a Masters Degree by Research.
+Receipt of the Fellowship will be conditional on successful registration with SETU Carlow and QQI for a Masters Degree by Research.